Christian conditionalism

 In Christian theology, conditionalism or conditional immortality is a concept in which the gift of immortality is attached to (conditional upon) belief in Jesus Christ.
-This doctrine is based in part upon another biblical argument, that the human soul is naturally mortal, immortality ("eternal life") is therefore granted by God as a gift.
-This viewpoint stands in contrast to the more popular doctrine of the "natural immortality" of the soul.
-Conditionalism is practically synonymous with annihilationism, the belief that the unsaved will be ultimately destroyed, rather than suffer unending physical torment in hell.
-The view is also sometimes connected with the idea of soul sleep, in which the dead sleep unconscious until the Resurrection of the Dead to stand for a Last Judgment before the World to Come.
+This concept is based in part upon another biblical argument, that the human soul is naturally mortal, immortality ("eternal life") is therefore granted by God as a gift.
+This viewpoint stands in contrast to the more popular concept of the "natural immortality" of the soul.
+Conditionalism is practically synonymous with annihilationism, the belief that the unsaved will be ultimately destroyed.

 Protestantism

-The British Evangelical Alliance ACUTE report states the doctrine is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
+The British Evangelical Alliance ACUTE report states that conditionalism is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
 In the 20th century, conditional immortality was considered by certain theologians in the Eastern Orthodox Church.